Ron Wilson (newsreader): Network 10

 Wilson worked as a newsreader on Good Morning Australia from 1982 to 1991 alongside Kerri-Anne Kennerley and Gordon Elliott among others.
-During that time, he also presented Ten in NSW Sydney's weekend newscasts (variously called Ten Eyewitness News, Ten News, Eyewitness News and Ten Evening News).
+During that time, he also presented for Ten on Sydney's weekend newscasts (variously called Ten Eyewitness News, Ten News, Eyewitness News and Ten Evening News).
 Wilson took the helm of Good Morning Australia alongside Sandra Sully in 1992.
-The pair moved from dawn to dusk a year later, presenting TEN-10's 5pm newscast.
-From 1981 to 1982 Wilson had presented the evening 6pm news with Katrina Lee.
+The pair moved from dawn to dusk a year later, presenting Ten's 5.00 pm newscast.
+From 1981 to 1982, Wilson had presented the evening 6.00 pm news with Katrina Lee.
 In 1994, Wilson was joined at the Sydney newsdesk by Juanita Phillips and, two years later, by Jessica Rowe in a partnership lasting 10 years.
-He also presented NEW-10 Perth's 5pm news (broadcast from TEN-10's studios) from 2003 to 2005.
+He also presented NEW-10 Perth's 5.00 pm news (broadcast from TEN-10's studios) from 2003 to 2005.

 Wilson has reported and presented from the scene of some of Sydney's biggest news events.
-He covered the Ansett Australia 747 crash at Sydney Airport in 1994 – the only Sydney news presenter to broadcast from the airport that night – and broadcast from several of Sydney's major bushfires of the 1990s and early 2000s.
+He covered the Ansett Australia Boeing 747 crash at Sydney Airport in 1994 – the only Sydney news presenter to broadcast from the airport that night – and broadcast from several of Sydney's major bushfires of the 1990s and early 2000s.

-Wilson presented non-stop coverage of the start of Gulf War 1 on 17 January 1991 (AEDT) on Ten from mid-morning until 6pm.
+Wilson presented non-stop coverage of the start of Gulf War 1 on 17 January 1991 (AEDT) on Ten from mid-morning until 6.00 pm.
 He also presented live coverage of the first US strikes against Baghdad marking the commencement of the War in Iraq in 2003.

 Wilson has joked that "everyone has had a read with Ron".
 His co-presenters have included Anne Fulwood, Sandra Sully, Katrina Lee, Juanita Phillips, Deborah Knight, Jessica Rowe, Natarsha Belling, Tracey Spicer, Charmaine Dragun, Celina Edmonds, Claudia Emery, Margaret Bates, Geraldine Doogue and Ann Sanders.

 Wilson was replaced on Sydney's Ten News at Five bulletin by Bill Woods in January 2009.

 Wilson was previously the presenter of Ten Early News and also Ten Morning News on Mondays and Tuesdays.
 He also previously presented Ten News at Five in Sydney alongside Deborah Knight until 16 January 2009.

 In May 2012, Wilson was appointed news presenter on Breakfast, a role he retained until August 2012.
 He also presented Ten News updates on The Circle until the program was cancelled in August 2012.
 In August 2012 it was announced Wilson would return as presenter of Ten Morning News.

 Despite reportedly being sacked by Network Ten in November 2012, Wilson continued with the station as a fill-in presenter for its national weekend news bulletins.
-He filled in for Sandra Sully and Natarsha Belling until 28 December that year which was his final time presenting for Ten News.
+He filled in for Sandra Sully and Natarsha Belling until 28 December that year, which was his final time presenting for Ten News.